ghowland/sireus/README.md

 The reason for this is that in the calculations, there is a running score that multiplies all the scores together.
 If a lot of \~1.0 values are multiplying each other, then the final result will be in the \~1.0 range.
 If there are many different values such as "500, 10, 30, 1.0, 2000", these numbers are so different your Consideration Final Score will be very difficult to understand or control.

-Using numbers such as "1.0, 1.3, 0.7, 1.0, 2.5" allows a set of Considerations that have relative importance to each other without swingingly wildly out of control if a one or more value has is at an extreme.
+Using numbers such as "1.0, 1.3, 0.7, 1.0, 2.5" allows a set of Considerations that have relative importance to each other without swingingly wildly out of control if a one or more value is at an extreme.

 The Action Weight is where you differentiate Actions from each other by their weighted Action Final Score, which is the multiplier of the result of the Consideration Final Score.
 This allows you to increase an Action by 500x, 2000x, etc.  If you want to put Actions into different categories of priority this way, do it with Action Weight, and leave the Consideration Weight to be near 1.0.